nVarap/CSABlog/_posts/2024-01-17-AdminPanelFeedback.md

 Overall reflection:

 Overall, we need to work on a cleaner GUI that doesn't need to be too complex.
 Maybe the PAT/OPT could have been better, or better explained in a pitch, but whatever it is I need more fine-tuning for the GUI.
+Change For cahgne sake